vckyou/Reforestation/README.md

-## How come the stadium got hot after the game?
-Because all of the fans left.
+## What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.